martinchernyavskiy/Notes/CS/Hardware/ECE 252/Registers and Memory.md

 ### Memory example
 - A memory of 4 locations, each storing 3 bit numbers can be represented as a rectangle with 3-bit bus DI, 2-bit bus A for the address, WE and 3 bit bus for DO

+- Inside are 4 registers with following structure: